LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>6</sup> [There be] many that say, Who will shew us [any] good?
 LORD, lift thou up the light of thy countenance upon us.
 <sup>7</sup> Thou hast put gladness in my heart, more than in the time [that] their corn and their wine increased.
 <sup>8</sup> I will both lay me down in peace, and sleep: for thou, LORD, only makest me dwell in safety.

 ## Chapter 5

-<sup>1</sup> «To the chief Musician upon Nehiloth, A Psalm of David.» Give ear to my words, O LORD, consider my meditation.
+> _To the chief Musician upon Nehiloth, A Psalm of David._

+<sup>1</sup> Give ear to my words, O LORD, consider my meditation.
 <sup>2</sup> Hearken unto the voice of my cry, my King, and my God: for unto thee will I pray.
 <sup>3</sup> My voice shalt thou hear in the morning, O LORD; in the morning will I direct [my prayer] unto thee, and will look up.
 <sup>4</sup> For thou [art] not a God that hath pleasure in wickedness: neither shall evil dwell with thee.